 We are one of the leading automotive engine manufacturers in the independent branded segment of the PRC passenger vehicle, or PV, and light commercial vehicle, or LCV, engine market in terms of sales volume in 2011.
 We were the largest independent branded engine manufacturer of small bus engines in China in 2011 in terms of sales volume according to the Frost & Sullivan Report.
-According to the Frost & Sullivan Report, in terms of sales volume in 2011, we accounted for 9.4% of the independent branded segment of the PV and LCV engine market in China.
+According to the Frost & Sullivan Report, in terms of sales volume in 2011, we accounted for 9.4% of the independent branded segment of the PV and LCV engine market in China, and independent brands accounted for approximately 13.8% of the PV and LCV engine market in China.
 Our target PV and LCV engine market in China has experienced rapid growth in recent years.
 According to the Frost & Sullivan Report, the total sales volume of PV and LCV engines in China had grown from 7.9 million units in 2007 to 17.2 million units in 2011.